Buy Acai Now 100% Pure, Freeze Dried Acai

 A Shuar/Uwishin Healer

 The Amazon borders eight different countries and has the world's largest river basin.
-Not only does the Amazon supply one fifth of the worlds freshwater, it has the highest diversity of birds and freshwater fish.
-The Amazon is the largest rainforest in the world where one third of all animal and plant species live.
-The acai berry is just one of these fruits that has been discovered in this vast region.
-The Shuar tribes are one of these Amazonian tribes that have for centuries, through tradition, kept the use of plants (acai berry) for medicinal purposes.
+Not only does the Amazon supply one fifth of the world's freshwater, it has the highest diversity of birds and freshwater fish on the planet.
+The Amazon is the largest rainforest in the world and is home to one-third of all animal and plant species alive today.
+The acai berry is just one of the fruits that has been discovered in this vast region.
+The Shuar tribe is one of the Amazonian tribes that have for centuries, through tradition, kept the use of plants (acai berry) for medicinal purposes.

-Shuar medicine men or women are called uwishin (oo-wee-sheen') a healer that works with medicinal plants, somebody who knows all the secrets of the rainforests.
-Uwishin, have a great deal of knowledge of medicinal plants and their cures, they learn from others, and through experiments from the plants themselves.
+Shuar medicine men or women are called uwishin (oo-wee-sheen').
+They are healers that work with medicinal plants, somebody who knows all the secrets of the rainforest.
+Uwishin have a great deal of knowledge of medicinal plants and their cures.
+They learn from others, and through experiments with the plants themselves.
 It is the work of the uwishin to research and find solutions to illness.

-The researches soon got hold of this magic acai berry and realized that it would be of great importance in the well-being and health of the western world, our diets are often over filled with fat and fast food, acai is naturally full with energy, it has a vibrant taste of berries with a hint of chocolate, is rich in proteins, fiber, vitamin E, minerals and essential Omega oils to reduce our bad cholesterol caused by our western diets.
+researches got hold of this magic acai berry they soon realized it would be of great importance in the well-being and health of the western world.
+Our diet is piled high with fast food and excess fat.
+Contrast that with Acai which is naturally full of energy, it has a vibrant taste of berries with a hint of chocolate, is rich in proteins, fiber, vitamin E, minerals and essential Omega oils (which help to reduce bad cholesterol caused by western diets).

-Acai Berry Juice Acaí is highly perishable and the only way it gets to Rio is in frozen packages.
+Acai Berry Juice Acai is highly perishable and the only way it gets to Rio is in frozen packages.
 In Belém, the fruit is always consumed fresh.
-Since it is harvested and eaten within 24 hours, in order to service the population with fresh acai on a daily basis an enormous infrastructure has grown in Belém that employs an estimated 30,000 people.
+Since it is harvested and eaten within 24 hours, an enormous infrastructure has grown in Belém that employs an estimated 30,000 people which provide the population with fresh acai on a daily basis.

 Carlos Gracie